 Name:

 Date:

 Class:

 Name: Pop Quiz

 Date:

-Class:
+Class: What is the solution for the following formula:

-Cidos x3+y3+z3=k, with k being all the numbers from 1 to 100?
+x3+y3+z3=k, with k being all the numbers from 1 to 100?

-1. What is the 2.
+1. What is the s x3+y3+z3=k, wit 2.
 Which is the correct straight-line amortization for a finance lease under ASC

-X3+Y3+Z3 =k, wit 842?
+X3+Y3+Z3=K, WIL

-i a thr a) The opening value of the right of use asset divided by the number of days
+2. Which is the a) The opening value of the right of use asset divided by the number of days of the useful life.

-2. Which is the

-842? a) The ope b) The closing value of the right of use asset multiplied by the number of days
+842? b) The closing value of the right of use asset multiplied by the number of days

-of the i of the useful life.
+a) The op of the useful life.

-b) The clo c) The number of days of the useful life added to the opening value of the
+of the (c) The number of days of the useful life added to the opening value of the

-of the right of asset use.
+b) The clo right of asset use.

-c) The nu d) The number of days of the useful life subtracted from the opening value of
+of the d) The number of days of the useful life subtracted from the opening value of

+c) The nu the right of asset use

 right (

-d) The n

-the ri 3.
+d) The n the ri 3.
 True or False:

-The olfactory tract projects to a number of other targets in the forebrain,
+then The olfactory tract projects to a number of other targets in the forebrain,

 3. True or F

-The olfacto 4.
+The olfacto ·

+including t 4.
 What is the definition of the word 'anachronistic?'

-including t a) Misplaced chronologically
+more s a) Misplaced chronologically

 4. What is b) Utterly defiant

-a) Mis c) Sloppily regarded
+a) Mis

 b) Utt d) Misinterpreted

-c) Slo a) misinterpreteu
+c) Slo

 d) Mi 5.
 How is goodwill arising on the acquisition of an associate dealt with in the

 financial statements?

-5. How is a) It is amortized.
+5. How is a) it is amortized.

 financial b) It is impairment-tested individually.

-a) It c) It is written off against profit or loss.
+a) It b) It c) It is written off against profit or loss.

-b) It d) Goodwill is not recognized separately within the carrying amount of the
+c) It a) Goodwill is not recognized separately within the carrying amount of the

-c) It investment.
+d) (d investment.

-a) c d) GOOD LUCK!
+u, i GOOD LUCK!

-,